18 March 2025

 Getting started

-You don’t need a massive production system to try flamegraphs.
-Profile your test suite.
-Profile a single request in development.
-Profile a script that feels slow.
+You don’t need a large production system to try this.
+Profile a test suite, a single request in development, or a script that feels slow.

-For a real-world example of this process in action, see how removing one query cut a page’s CPU by 23%.
+For a production example, see how removing one query cut a page’s CPU by 23%.